devrizu/dsa-lab-adamas/README.md

 This collection serves as a practical exploration of fundamental computer science concepts, implemented entirely in **C**.
 By building these programs from scratch, the repository demonstrates a hands-on understanding of memory management, pointer manipulation, and algorithmic efficiency.

-The coursework covers a progressive range of topics—starting from basic array operations and searching, moving through various sorting algorithms, and advancing into core data structures like Stacks and Queues.
+The coursework covers a progressive range of topics - starting from basic array operations and searching, moving through various sorting algorithms, and advancing into core data structures like Stacks and Queues.

 ## 🧑‍💻 Learner Information
 * **Name:** Subhrakanti Bera